Early Years Foundation Stage

 We also support children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

 Literacy - encouraging children to link sounds and letters and to begin to read and write

 Mathematics - opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures

 Understanding the World - guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment

 Expressive Arts and Design - enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology

-In planning and guiding the children’s activities, our staff will reflect on the different ways that children learn.
+In planning and guiding the children’s activities, our staff reflect on the different ways that children learn.
 These characteristics of effective teaching and learning are:

 Playing and exploring - children investigate and experience things, and ‘have a go’;

 Active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements;

 Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.